cmaimone/rse-poster/readme.md

 # What can IT Organizations do to Support Research Software Engineers?

 **Welcome them as colleagues.**  RSEs are developers, even though they may go by many different names.
+Help them connect with software developers in your organization.

+**Recognize their unique skill set.** While RSEs may have many skills in common with IT software developers, they have also developed significant expertise in research.
+It is this combination of skills that helps them do their work well.
+Help your institution's leadership recognize how RSEs are different from IT or other non-research software developers.

 **Help them get the resources they need.**  RSEs may have different IT requirements than other researchers.
 Help them navigate IT organizations and policies to find the right people and resources.
 Work with them to find solutions that meet their needs and are still manageable and sustainable for your organization.